anupamas234/Exploring-Global-Trends-in-Financial-Inclusion-Account-Ownership-Analysis/README.md

 Source: World Bank Financial Inclusion Data
 Years Covered: 1960-2023
 Focus Indicator: Account ownership at a financial institution or with a mobile-money-service provider.

+## Key Notebook
+The project’s core analysis is performed in the financial_inclusion_Dec27.ipynb notebook.

+Importance:
+Data Preprocessing: Handles missing values, outliers, and reshapes the data for analysis.
+Exploratory Data Analysis (EDA): Includes visualizations like histograms, boxplots, and heatmaps to reveal data patterns and trends.
+Trend Analysis: Tracks financial inclusion progress globally over time.
+Actionable Insights: Highlights regions and countries making progress or facing challenges in financial inclusion.

 ## Features and Columns
 Country Name: The country or region analyzed.